Vyral/base-template/_posts/2018-05-23-how-critical-is-it-to-host-an-open-house.md

 In fact, having an open house is critical.
 Almost 87% of my team’s listings in the past 24 months have sold through an open house.
 This is because 98% of buyers today will begin their search online through various internet portals.

-<br>After doing all this looking around on the internet, these same buyers tend to want the opportunity to visit the home and view it in-person.
+After doing all this looking around on the internet, these same buyers tend to want the opportunity to visit the home and view it in-person.
 And due to having busy schedules, most buyers prefer visiting through open houses rather than having to make a specific appointment to see the property. **For the most part, my team hosts open houses on Sundays from between 1 p.m. to 5 p.m.** This large window of time allows buyers to drop by at their leisure.

 {% include pullquote.html %}